onthecodepath/iOS-Interview-Questions/README.md

 **What is JSON?**

 JSON stands for JavaScript Object Notation.
 According to [wiki](https://en.wikipedia.org/wiki/JSON), it is a file format that uses human-readable text to transmite data objects consisting of attribute-value pairs and array data types.

-**What is the difference between _ vs self. in Objective-C?**

-You typically use either when accessing a property in Objective-C. When you use _, you're referencing the actual instance variable directly.
-You should avoid this.
-Instead, you should use self. to ensure that any getter/setter actions are honored.

-In the case that you would write your own setter method, using _ would not call that setter method.
-Using self. on the property, however, would call the setter method you implemented. '

 **What is a category and where is it used?**